flapdragon/intro-to-react/README.markdown

 Run `rm -R .git` to remove the existing version control.

-Then, to start up the local server, run `npm start`
+Then, to start up the local server, run `npm run start`

 Open a browser and go to [http://localhost:3000](http://localhost:3000).